On the ground in Tehran as explosions rocked the Iranian capital

 State-owned railway operator Ferrovie dello Stato (FS) said it was forced to temporarily close Bologna’s high-speed station.
 Train traffic was gradually returning to normal by Saturday afternoon.

 Police said a cabin housing a track switch was set on fire before dawn near the Adriatic city of Pesaro.
-Several hours later, electrical cables used to detect train speeds were found cut in Bologna, and a rudimentary explosive device was discovered beside tracks at a nearby location.
+Several hours later, electrical cables used to detect train speeds were found cut in Bologna, and a rudimentary explosive device was discovered beside tracks in the surrounding area.

 Authorities said no group had claimed responsibility for the incidents, which appeared to have been coordinated.